-New York begs for federal help over coronavirus as Fed sets up fiscal supports
+U.S. states, cities beg for coronavirus help; Fed tries to shield economy

 The Senate was due to reconvene at noon ET (1600 GMT) to consider the bill, which Democrats argue favors corporate interests at the expense of healthcare workers, hospitals and state and local governments.
 Republicans in turn accused them of obstructing a badly needed stimulus in the midst of a national emergency.

 Independent experts have suggested far more than 15 days will be needed to halt the spread.
-President Donald Trump issued guidelines a week ago he said aimed to slow the spread of the disease over 15 days.
+President Donald Trump issued guidelines a week ago that he said aimed to slow the spread of the disease over 15 days.

 A lack of coordinated federal action was causing chaos for states and municipalities, and even putting them in competition with each other for resources, the governors of New York, New Jersey and Illinois said.